stephentgrammer/qcew_msa_project/README.md

 # Project Story

-QCEW is an important data source for Emsi.
+The Quarterly Census of Employment and Wages (QCEW) is an important data source for Emsi.
 We base nearly all our derived employment estimates on cleaned and unsuppressed data from QCEW.
 In the past, we have filtered out any QCEW data that is not published at the county, state, or national level, but have recently realized that we could improve the constraints on our unsuppression models if we retained the data that QCEW publishes by metropolitan area.

 Metropolitan areas consist of counties but often do not fit within a single state, so we are unable to fit them into a single hierarchical structure